MechWolf/MechWolf/docs/guide/gentle_intro.md

 installing
 Python 3](http://docs.python-guide.org/en/latest/starting/installation/).

-::: warning WARNING
+::: warning Important
 Be sure to download Python 3.7!
-MechWolf is written in Python 3, which is not backwards compatible.
+MechWolf is written in Python 3.7, which is not backwards compatible.
 :::